reposense/RepoSense/docs/ug/usingReports.md

 ![Opening commits panel](../images/opening-commits-panel.gif)

 * The commits can be sorted by the date it was committed or by LoC.
-* The tags of the commits will also be displayed on top, if any.
+* The tags of the commits will also be displayed on top if any.
 Clicking on a tag will direct you to the commit having that particular tag.
 * The date range for the `Chart panel` can be updated by clicking on the "Show ramp chart for this period" below the name of the author.
 * The ramp chart at the top of the `Commits panel` represents individual commits (not weekly or daily contributions).
 * The commit messages body can be expanded or collapsed by clicking on the %%:fas-ellipsis-h:%% icon beside each commit message title.